-Igor Golomshtok, Russian unofficial art A-Ya, published by Igor Schelkovski, Chapelle de la Villedieu, 78310 Elancourt, France.
-Nos 1 and 2 (each 60 pp.)
+Igor GOLOMSHTOK, Russian unofficial art A-Ya, Nos 1 and 2 (each 60 pp).
+Published by Igor Schelkovski, Chapelle de la Villedieu, 78310 Elancourt, France.

 The number of periodicals being published by Russians in exile can now be counted in dozens.
 Nevertheless, the appearance of the journal A-Ya is a significant event in the history of uncensored Russian thought: this is the first professional journal produced by exiles and devoted exclusively to the fine arts.
 Two issues of the journal have been published, a third issue is in preparation.

 [Note: the Cyrillic alphabet begins with the letter “А” and ends with the letter “Я” or Ya.]